Extinction Cycle / Tie-in anthology

 Missions from the Extinction Cycle Volume 2

-Missions from the Extinction Cycle Volume 2 continues the anthology function with stories that feel like dispatches from around the edges of the main.
+Missions from the Extinction Cycle Volume 2 continues the anthology function with stories that read like dispatches from the edges of the main war - new outposts, new survivors, and new angles on familiar events.
+Like Volume 1, it rewards readers already grounded in the universe.

-Open Missions from the Extinction Cycle Volume 2 in the interactive wiki
+Open the interactive Missions from the Extinction Cycle Volume 2 view

 The volume matters because it shows how the outbreak behaves when Team Ghost is not present.
 Outpost 46 gives readers Lieutenant Jim Flathman and a fortified position that has to improvise under Variant pressure.
 Other stories widen the world through bridges, family survival, and isolated missions that reflect the same pressure points as the main books: command, sacrifice, fear, and the speed with which local order collapses.